Viewing The White House

 Map of the Park

-This map shows the White House and President's Park.
+This map shows The White House and President's Park.

-Between Lafayette Park and the White House, Pennslyvania Ave provides the North View of the White House
+Between Lafayette Park and The White House, Pennslyvania Ave provides the North View of The White House.

-The Zero Milestone marker on the Ellipse, provides the South View.
+The Zero Milestone marker on the Ellipse provides the South View.

 Also consider visiting the White House Visitor Center.

-Other Views of the White House
+Other Views of The White House

-Last updated: January 21, 2025
+Last updated: August 18, 2025

 Park footer